Trade Stock Indices

 Bollinger Band indicator use standards deviations as an estimate of the volatility.
 Since standard deviation technical indicator is a measure of volatility, the Bollinger bands are self-adjusting meaning they widen during periods of higher volatility and contract during periods of lower market volatility.

-Bollinger Bands indicator consist of 3 bands designed to encompass the majority of a trading instruments trading price action.
-The middle band is a basis for the intermediate-term trend, typically it's 20 period simple MA, which is also the base for upper & lower bands.
-The upper band's distance and lower band's distance from the mid band is determined by the volatility of price.
+The Bollinger Bands indicator has 3 bands that try to include most of the price changes of a trading item.
+The middle band is a guide for the market trend over time: it's usually a 20-period simple MA, which is also the basis for the upper and lower bands.
+How far the upper and lower bands are from the middle band depends on how much the price changes.

 Bollinger Band - How Can You Interpret Where to Place a StopLoss in Indices Trade?